accuknox/help/docs/how-to/aws-onboarding.md

 ![image](images/iam-user-3.png)

 **Step 4:** Finish creating the user.
-Click on the newly created user and create the Access key and Secret Key from the Security Credentials tab to be used in the Accuknox panel
+Click on the newly created user and create the Access key and Secret Key from the Security Credentials tab to be used in the AccuKnox panel

 ![image](images/iam-user-4.png)